alifsemi/alif_conductor-demo/Conductor-Tool.md

 2. Arm GNU Toolchain from https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads.
 For Linux, select the archive for x86_64 Linux hosted cross toolchains: AArch bare-metal target category.
 Using the latest stable version is always recommended.
 For Windows, select from Windows -> AArch32 bare-metal target category.
+3. If using Windows for compiling, Ninja build system is needed.
+Install Ninja from https://github.com/ninja-build/ninja/releases
-3. CMake, download and install from https://cmake.org/download/
+4. CMake, download and install from https://cmake.org/download/
-4. Git, download and install from https://git-scm.com/download
+5. Git, download and install from https://git-scm.com/download
-5. Your favorite IDE or text editor.
+6. Your favorite IDE or text editor.
 User guides for doing bare metal design with Keil MDK and VS Code/GCC are available on the User Guides page of the Alif website at https://alifsemi.com/support/application-notes-user-guides/ensemble/